mastro35/thepythoncorner/_posts/2017-12-04-the-art-of-avoiding-nested-code.md

 my_squared_odd_numbers = [x*x for x in my_input_numbers if x%2 != 0]
 ```

-Or again, let's say that you want to create a list of tuples where you will put\nall the combinations of the (integer) numbers between 1 and 90 taken 2 at a time (quite common if you play the Italian lottery), how can you do this?
+Or again, let's say that you want to create a list of tuples where you will put all the combinations of the (integer) numbers between 1 and 90 taken 2 at a time (quite common if you play the Italian lottery), how can you do this?

 ```python
 ambi = [(x, y) for x in range(1,91) for y in range(x+1,91)]